 ReferencesWhen you're in the open square with the house with the letter H on it, go inside and solve the puzzle.
 Keep trying until you get it.
 Go past the disk-reading machine and leave the lights off in the long, long hallway.
 Go all the way to the end to the window, and look at the bottom-left corner of the screen.
 That is Mark Lorenzen's name, one of the designers.

 RatingAlthough considered a kid-friendly game, The Neverhood still received a Teen rating from the ESRB for Comic Mischief and Mild Animated Violence.

 TechnologyThis was the one of the first games designed to run under DirectX.
 It came with the DirectX 3.0 install.
 The game would run under Win NT.

 WebsiteIn December 2001, The Neverhood's official website was taken down.
-The president of Boomerang Studios saved it for the team and uploaded it to www.neverhood.co.uk in January 2002 until until February 2006.
+The president of Boomerang Studios Matt Pearman saved it for the team and preserved at www.neverhood.co.uk in January 2002 until until February 2006.
 After that a copy of the original Neverhood site was set up by Rickard Dahlstrand, Sweden: www.neverhood.se

 - Computer Gaming World

 - May 1997 (Issue #154) – Special Award for Artistic Achievement